-WordPress themes range from small personal sites to full fledged eCommerce sites.
+WordPress themes range from small personal sites to full-fledged eCommerce sites.
 Most themes come with built-in customization options of their own.
-You are also free to further customize them using your own child themes and plugins.
+You can also use one of the many styling plugins to further style or customize your WordPress themes.

 Furthermore, you can hire a developer or learn to create a completely custom theme for your company.

 Wix comes with nearly 200+ apps that you can add to your site.
-These apps offer a wide range of features like adding contact forms, gallery, comments, email list and so on.
+These apps offer a wide range of features like adding contact forms, gallery, comments, social media buttons, email marketing and so on.

-Most apps are free or have a lite version.
+Many of the apps are free or have a lite version.
 Other apps require monthly payments and vary in prices.
-Even though there is a limited collection of apps, they cover most commonly requested features by site owners.
+Even though there is a limited collection of apps, they cover the most commonly requested features by site owners.

-At the time of writing this article, there were more than 38,000 free plugins available in the WordPress.org plugin directory alone.
+At the time of writing this article, there are more than 58,000+ free plugins available in the WordPress.org plugin directory alone.
 Not to mention, premium plugins available on other marketplaces.

-The saying goes: if you can think of it, there’s probably a WordPress plugin that makes it happen.
+The saying goes: if you can think of a feature, there’s probably a WordPress plugin that makes it happen.

 You can do just about anything you like with WordPress.
-There are plenty of plugins both free and paid which you can utilize on your site immediately.
+There are plenty of plugins both free and paid which you can use to build the website of your dreams.

 WordPress easily beats Wix in this area as well.
 Even though Wix’s app library is growing, it is still limited in comparison to the huge choice available to WordPress users.